CBD Dosage and Finding the 'Sweet Spot'

 Create a starting point for finding the right dosage for you by looking at your body weight.
 It makes sense that the more you weigh, the higher likelihood that you will require more than someone that is on the lighter side to feel the effects of CBD.

-Women, generally on average, need less CBD because they are smaller than men.
+Women, generally need less CBD because they are smaller than men.
 As with many things, less is more.
 Start low and adjust slowly based on desired results.

 Before you begin, write down on a piece of paper on how you feel.